unixmonkey/letterpress/README.md

 # letterpress

-A fun project to see how well I can simulate the state of a Letterpress game board
+A fun toy project to see how well I can simulate the state of a [Letterpress](https://itunes.apple.com/us/app/letterpress-word-game/id526619424?mt=8) game board.

 ## Usage: